NyasimiPhilip/2-arbitrary-precision-integer-calculator/README.md

 # Arbitrary Precision Calculator

-This project is an arbitrary precision calculator implemented in C. It supports operations on large integers, and base conversions without relying on any external libraries for core functionality.
+This project is an arbitrary precision calculator implemented in C. It supports operations on large integers,fractions, and base conversions without relying on any external libraries for core functionality.
 The calculator is wrapped in a REPL (Read-Eval-Print Loop) for interactive use.

 ## How It Works